 Apart from French scientists on Campbell Island and German scientists on Auckland Island who came to observe the transit of Venus in 1874, the next groups to endure life on the subantarctic islands were castaways.

-There were some extraordinary stories of survival as castaways battled the fierce climate and starvation, and endured the hopes and disappointments of possible rescue.
+There were some extraordinary stories of survival as castaways battled the climate, risked starvation, and endured the hopes and disappointments of possible rescue.
 Perhaps the most famous (because two of the five crew members wrote accounts) was the Grafton.
-The men lasted for 19 months before they made a boat and three sailed to Stewart Island.
+The men lasted for 19 months before they built a boat on which three sailed to Stewart Island.

 The castaway depots contained biscuits, tinned meat, fat, matches, cooking utensils, tools, a medicine chest, fishing lines and hooks, knives, needles and thread, rifles and ammunition, blankets, underpants, woollen singlets, flannel shirts, woollen socks, three-piece woollen suits, leather boots and cherry pipes.
 Little wonder that the supplies were often ransacked by visiting sealers.

-Following the Grafton experience caches of food and equipment were left, and with the end of provincial government and the establishment of central government in New Zealand in 1876 this became more regular.
+Following the Grafton experience caches of food and equipment were left, and with the end of provincial government in 1876 this process became more regular.
 Animals were also released on the islands to provide food.
 By the 1890s there were five depots on the Auckland Islands, with more on the Snares, Campbell Island and the Antipodes.
-65 finger posts were erected directing castaways to the supplies.
+65 finger posts were erected to direct castaways to the supplies.
 Government steamers regularly serviced the depots and looked for survivors.

 The development of steam-powered shipping and improved maps effectively brought the castaway era to an end by 1910.